 Balance sheet hedges cover “monetary” positions.
 So, theoretically, a balance sheet hedge should correlate to cash needs.
 If inter-company activity such as inventory purchases between two subsidiaries is settled on a consistent basis, then foreign exchange cash flows will be occurring regularly as if these were third-party transactions.
 However, inter-company activity is often not settled regularly while still being classified as a “monetary” balance.
 Here are just a couple of examples:

 A treasury center pools foreign cash, which is a natural hedge at first (foreign cash asset, inter-co payable).
-However, if the treasury center converts foreign cash to USD to pay off debt, the inter-co payable remains an exposure.
-This causes the treasury center to buy foreign currency and sell USD forward contract.
-This USD-based company is now synthetically going long foreign currency that it wanted converted to USD.
+However, if the treasury center converts foreign cash to local currency to pay off debt, the inter-co payable remains an exposure.
+This causes the treasury center to buy foreign currency and sell local currency forward contract.
+This local currency-based company is now synthetically going long foreign currency that it wanted converted to local currency.
 Furthermore, these hedges are perpetually rolled as long as the inter-co payable position is not being settled with the subsidiary.

 A foreign subsidiary has CAPEX or working capital needs and is funded by a parent entity.
 This was not setup as an equity/capital contribution for that hope that the money can be repaid tax-free in the not-so-distant future.
 It often becomes clear that the subsidiary will not be able to repay the parent entity anytime in the foreseeable future.
 In this case, the parent entity has a foreign inter-co receivable and perpetually rolls balance sheet hedges to cover the accounting risk of this “monetary” balance.